thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Select the "HTML Card" widget;
 - Navigate to the "Actions" tab.
 Click the "plus" icon in the top right corner of the screen to open a new "Add action" window;
 - Input a name for the action;
-- Select "On HTML element click" action source;
+- Select "On HTML element click" as the action source;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;